peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Oct.
+27, 2023

+Performed a comprehensive review and subsequent edits of the TGI website to enhance user interface and experience.

+Implemented changes on GitLab issue relating to information architecture based on Cody's feedback, thereby improving system organization.

+Attended a change management meeting to discuss and strategize on operational and process improvements.

+Established communication with a key stakeholder about the gRED apps database and proposed the integration of the 'converge' feature.

+Conducted a one-on-one meeting with Sharon, aligning on project timeline and goals, thus ensuring project deliverables are met within the agreed time frame.

+Submitted a comprehensive summary report, highlighting key achievements, challenges, and recommendations.

+## Oct.
 20, 2023

 Filled in wireframe template in change management communications spreadsheet for the development of new content.